mfaisalkhatri/selenium4poc/README.md

   `docker-compose -f docker-compose-v3-seleniumgrid.yml down`

+### Running all the tests in one go:

+- Start the `Juice -Shop` website using following command:

+     `docker-compose -f docker-compose-v3-juiceshop.yml up -d`

+- Start `Selenium Grid` using following command:

+    `docker-compose -f docker-compose-v3-seleniumgrid.yml up -d`

+- Run the tests using `TestNG`:

+    Right click on `test-suite\testng.xml` and select `Run test-suite\testng.xml`

+- Run the tests using `Maven` in headless mode:

+    `mvn clean install -Dheadless=true`

+- Stopping the `Juice-Shop` website and `Selenium Grid`:

+  `docker-compose -f docker-compose-v3-juiceshop.yml down --remove-orphan`

 ## :question: Need Assistance?

 - Discuss your queries by writing to me @ [mohammadfaisalkhatri@gmail.com][mail] OR you can ping me on the following